 Wet weather and coastal storm surges have caused a series of destructive floods in the UK over the last few years.

-The FloodAlerts website displays flood information on a UK map, with colour-coding to show three levels of severity.
+displays flood information on a map, with colour-coding to show three levels of severity.

 Alternatively, there are three region-focused flood maps you can check to see if you're in a high-risk area:

 For house hunters, this information could be useful when deciding where to buy a new home.
-But it's just as important for people who have lived in the same home for a while – even if they've never been flooded.
+But it's just as important for people who've lived in the same home for a while.

-'People who have never been flooded don't expect it and don't prepare for it, but many claims come in from first-timers,' reveals Colin.
+'People who have never been flooded don't expect it and don't prepare for it, but many claims come in from first-timers,' says Colin.

 The government, through the Department for Environment, Food & Rural Affairs, has a funds budget of roughly £735.6m to supply local agencies with flood protection and mitigation .